In memory of our fallen classmates we honor them with personal memorial pages.

 Constance Vicki (Kiene) Ediger, 66, of Hutchinson, died Wednesday, April 13, 2016 from complication with Multiple Sclerosis.
 She was born Jan.
 18, 1950, in Bermuda, the daughter of William and Connie (Jenks) Kiene.
 She was a 1968 graduate of Hutchinson High School and a graduate of Hutchinson Community College and Wichita State University.
 Vicki was a dental hygienist at the Dental Center for 25 years and longtime member of Park Place Christian Church, Hutchinson.
 She is survived by: her son, Dr. Kory V. Ediger and wife Heather and grandchildren, William, Evan and Lily Ediger, all of Hutchinson.
 She was preceded in death by her parents and brother, Van Kiene.

 Stephen K. Kline, 51, died Oct.
 31, 2001, at Hospice Residential Care Center, Hutchinson.
-He was born May 30, 1950, in Hutchinson, the son of William L. and Dorothy Shields Kline.
+He was born May 30, 1950, in Hutchinson, the son of William L. (died Jan.
+23, 2006) and Dorothy Shields Kline (died July 8, 1996).
 He was a 1968 graduate of Hutchinson High School, a 1971 graduate of Barcelona University, and a 1972 graduate of Kansas University.
-He was a Vice President Of the former Kline Insurance Agency, Hutchinson.
+He was a Vice President of the former Kline Insurance Agency, Hutchinson.
 He was a member of Park Place Christian Church, Prairie Dunes County Club and Optimist Club, all of Hutchinson; KUAlumni Association and Sigma Chi fraternity.
 He married Pam Prickett Sept.
 5, 1975, in Hutchinson.
 She survives of the home.
-Other survivors include his father; and a brother, Mike, Lawrence.
+Other survivor includes a brother, Mike, Lawrence.
 Memorial service at Park Place Christian Church and private burial in Memorial Park Cemetery, Hutchinson, Ks.

 Robert G. LaClair, 61, died Jan.
 24, 2012, at Hutchinson Regional Medical Center from a heart attack.
 He was born Dec.
 7, 1950, in Hutchinson, to Gene (died 1999) and Beverly (Beal) LaClair (died 2019).
 He graduated from Hutchinson High School in 1968.
 A lifetime Hutchinson resident, Bob was a core purchaser at Consolidated Manufacturing from 1967-1992.
 He was a truck driver at Mid America Redi-Mix for 14 years and at Royer Brothers Tree Service since May 2008.
 Bob loved to spend time with his grandchildren and attend their activities.
 He enjoyed riding motorcycles and going to the lake.
 On Dec.16, 1967, he married Valarie L. Plouffe in Hutchinson.
 She survives.
 Other survivors include: son, James J. LaClair (Tasia) of Hutchinson; daughter, Darcy L. Mikels (David) of Northville, Mich.; seven grandchildren.
 Graveside service was held Jan.
 28, 2012, at Penwell-Gabel Cemetery and Mausoleum, Hutchinson.